After the Burial: This Life Is All We Have EP and Wolves Within (2013–2014)

 On April 2, 2013, Sumerian Records posted a re-mastered version of the song "A Steady Decline" and stated:

 "On April 1, 2006 After the Burial released their ground breaking album Forging a Future Self, which helped shape the sound of modern metal.
 To celebrate seven years of shred ATB has released a new take on an old favorite!"

 On April 30, Sumerian Records uploaded three songs on their official YouTube channel for After the Burial's three song EP entitled This Life Is All We Have.
 The EP includes the following re-mastered songs from Forging a Future Self, featuring Anthony Notarmaso on vocals: "A Steady Decline", "Fingers Like Daggers", and "Redeeming the Wretched".

 During live shows in 2013, After the Burial began playing two new songs called "A Wolf Amongst Ravens" and "Anti-Pattern" from their yet to be released album.

 On November 5, 2013, Sumerian Records released the band's new song entitled "A Wolf Amongst Ravens" on YouTube and revealed the band's new album Wolves Within being release on December 17, 2013.
 They also resigned to Sumerian Records.

 On November 18, 2013, the song "Of Fearful Men" was uploaded to YouTube and made available for purchase through iTunes and the entire album (Wolves Within) was released under Sumerian Records in December of the same year.

+On September 16, 2014, After the Burial began a co-headlining tour with Texas in July, featuring I Declare War, Reflections, and Come the Dawn.

 Justin Lowe's departure and death (2015)

-Guitarist and founding member Justin Lowe officially announced he left the band on June 24, 2015: he posted a lengthy statement on social media, accusing both After the Burial, their record label (Sumerian Records) and most people in his life to be out to ruin him; MetalSucks described his statement as "barely-coherent" and suspected it's a result of "a paranoid episode".
-After the Burial responded to Lowe's open letter the following day confirming he was under severe mental distress and requested their fans to support Lowe during his time of recovery.
+Guitarist and founding member Justin Lowe officially announced he left the band on June 24, 2015; he posted a lengthy statement on social media, accusing After the Burial, their record label (Sumerian Records) and most people in his life of plotting to ruin him; MetalSucks described his statement as "barely-coherent" and suspected it's a result of "a paranoid episode".
+After the Burial responded to Lowe's open letter the following day confirming he was under severe mental duress and requested their fans to support Lowe during his time of recovery.
 Lowe was under care with his family at the time.

 On the evening of July 20, 2015, Justin Lowe was pronounced officially missing, and search efforts had been put into place in order to find him.
 Lowe, aged 32, was found dead by a hiker on July 21, 2015, directly underneath the Soo Line High Bridge, while his car was found on the Minnesota side of the bridge.
 Authorities state that his death was consistent with that of a fall.
 It is currently unknown if the fall was accidental or intentional.

 On July 27, the band released a statement on their Facebook page saying that they had decided not to perform on the Summer Slaughter tour in the wake of Lowe's passing, and that they needed time to recover from the loss of their friend.